-The cover artwork looks like an amalgamation of Edvard Munch‘s classic painting “The Scream” and the scene with the flagellants from the film “The Seventh Seal”.
-Mörk explains that it was painted in 1934 by one of Nord’s relatives, depicting plague victims cast out into the desert to perish in the sun.
+The cover artwork looks like an amalgamation of Edvard Munch‘s classic painting The Scream and the flagellation scene from The Seventh Seal.
+Mörk explains that it was painted in 1934 by one of Nord’s relatives and depicts plague victims cast out into the desert to perish under the ruthless sun.

-Given free reign – logistically and judicially, what would a MALIGN concert look like?
+Given free reign – logistically and judicially – what would a MALIGN concert look like?